All About Alcohol

 - Excessive Consumption of Alcohol: Excessive consumption of alcohol means the student’s consumption of alcohol has risen to a level that creates a community concern or that endangers the health and safety of the student and of others.
 Excessive consumption can be indicated by a high blood alcohol concentration, behavior like staggering or vomiting, disorderly behaviors, transport to the hospital, and other similar behaviors.

 - Supplying to minors: Supplying alcohol to minors is a serious legal offense involving fines in the thousands of dollars.
-When a student furnishes alcohol to persons under 21, he or she may be held accountable for any consequences of that consumption, even when the minor person is no longer present.
+When a student furnishes alcohol to persons under 21, they may be held accountable for any consequences of that consumption, even when the minor person is no longer present.

 - Driving under the influence: The maximum legal blood alcohol concentration when driving is 0.08% for persons over 21 years of age, but students may be charged with DUI below this level if signs of impairment are present.
 Depending on the weight of the student, a BAC of 0.08% may be reached with as few as 1.5 drinks.

 Penn State established a Responsible Action Protocol in response to the University Park Undergraduate Association's campaign for a medical amnesty policy.
 Effective January 2018, the Responsible Action Protocol was updated and now reflects the following: